markv58/PiCamMonitor/README.md

 You can search the web for the settings to reach your particular camera.

+#### BlueIris Users:

+You can stream your cameras from BlueIris.
+Please see the BI help files for additional settings information.

 #### Test your camera feed paths on the Pi using this command line edited with your information:

     sh -c 'omxplayer --win "0 0 800 480" rtsp://USERNAME:PWORD@172.16.2.110:554/cam/realmonitor?channel=1\&subtype=1; exec bash'